fdaddeo/Distributed-Systems/README.md

 Each client ends its processing after at least 10 purchases.
 The server stops as there are no more client to serve.

-This first assignment can be found in the `it.unipr.assignment.two` package.
+This second assignment can be found in the `it.unipr.assignment.two` package.

+## Third Assignment - Java Messaging System

+TODO

+This third assignment can be found in the `it.unipr.assignment.three` package.